 - When the seat belt fits properly without the child sitting in a booster seat, have the child use a seat belt.

 - Make sure you install and use the car and booster seats correctly.
 If you need help, there are certified Child Passenger Safety Technicians who can assist you.
-The National Child Passenger Safety Certification Program has a checklist for what to do to prepare for meeting with a CPS Technician, and what to do during the car seat checkup.
+The National Child Passenger Safety Certification Program has a car seat checklist for how to prepare for meeting with a CPS Technician, and what to do during the car seat checkup.